JessTaDa/MediBlock/README.md

 # **Prescriptions Dapp Project Requirements**

 The goal is to have a Dapp backed by an ethereum smart contract that can replace paper prescriptions.
+This is a learning exercise to get familiar with building DAPPS and there will be a follow on tutorial to come.

 ## Stage 1: Contract